 But when my new husband and his dog moved in, Cleo suddenly had canine competition.
 I knew she was having a hard time getting to her food, but I didn’t know the potential ramifications, so all I did was scold the dog.
 A month later, I realized Cleo had gone from over 12 pounds to under nine.
 She was always hiding, and wouldn’t eat even when placed out of the dog’s reach or offered her favorite foods.
 The veterinarian diagnosed her with feline hepatic lipidosis, also called fatty liver disease.

-This condition occurs when a cat (usually overweight) stops eating, either partially or entirely.
+Fatty liver disease occurs when a cat (usually overweight) stops eating, either partially or entirely.
 As his body tries to process its fat stores for energy, the liver becomes congested with fat and stops functioning normally.
 Fatty liver disease is categorized into two types.

 1. Secondary hepatic lipidosis results from another illness that causes the cat to stop eating, in which case the focus is on treating the underlying condition as much as the liver disease.